What’s Living in Phoenix Like? 18 Things To Know Before Moving Here

 Arizona Phoenix

-What is it like to live in Phoenix?
-Well, if you want to escape the high prices of California but still enjoy year-round sun, practically non-existent rain, and bountiful outdoor activities (hard sell, right?), moving to Phoenix may be the perfect decision for you.
+Should I move to Phoenix?
+Well, if you want to escape the high prices of California but still enjoy year-round sun, practically non-existent rain, and bountiful outdoor activities (Hard sell, right?), living in Phoenix may be the perfect decision for you.

-Based on the most recent data from Macrotrends, Phoenix’s metro area population currently sits just under 4.8 million, which is an increase from 2023.
-In fact, three of the fastest-growing cities in the nation are located in the Valley — Buckeye, Maricopa, and Goodyear.
+Based on the most recent data from Macrotrends, Phoenix’s metro area population currently sits just over 4.8 million, which is an increase from 2024.
+In fact, Metro Phoenix's population grew by nearly 85,000 people between 2023 and 2024, which is largely attributed to international migration, according to U.S. Census Bureau estimates.

-Why is life in Phoenix so desirable?
+Why are so many people moving to Phoenix?
 While this sprawling city may be stereotyped as a retirement paradise, it’s actually so much more.
 Thanks to its warm weather, great job opportunities, growing population, and strong local economy, it’s a popular spot for everyone — from young professionals to families to, yes, retirees.

 Where are these newcomers living in Phoenix moving from?
-According to AZ Central, most are coming from California, Texas, Colorado, and Nevada.
+According to Common Sense Institute Arizona, most are coming from California, Florida, Oregon, Texas, and Washington.

 If, like so many others, you’re planning on moving to Phoenix — or simply want to learn more about what makes this sunny locale so special — we think there are some things you should know about living in Phoenix.